PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Note: Project Management Framework is one of the most asked and demanded Project Manager Interview Questions.

 Knowledge Areas are the core technical subject matter that are vital for effective project management.
-All the 49 processes are primarily part of these knowledge areas where they are grouped based on their commonalities.
-Below I have listed down the 10 knowledge areas of project management framework:
+All 49 processes are primarily part of these knowledge areas, and they are grouped based on their commonalities.
+Below, I have listed down the ten knowledge areas of project management framework:

 • Project Integration Management